Metaswitch/ellis/docs/development.md

 Building
 ========

 The build requires GNU Make.
-It uses virtualenv and buildout to create a virtual Python environment in `_env/` containing only the required dependencies, at the expected versions.
+It uses virtualenv to create a virtual Python environment in `_env/` containing only the required dependencies, at the expected versions, and then install the Ellis code into it.

 As part of the environment, a special python executable is generated in the `bin/` subdirectory.
 That executable is preconfigured to use the correct `PYTHONPATH` to pick up the dependencies in the `_env/` directory.

-To build the code, run `make env` in the top level Ellis directory.
+To create the virtual environment and install the code, run `make env` in the top level Ellis directory.

 To build the Debian package, type `make deb` (or `make deb-only` if you have already built the code).
 This creates a Debian package in